 The best picture books are so much more than they appear.
 Is there only one way to be a lion?
 Examine themes of bias, individuality, and friendship.

 Two children discover an abandoned house that’s anything but empty.
-A shining example of a book that can be enjoyed on multiple levels, we can’t wait to hear how older students unpack this tale—and use it to inspire writing about their own memorable items.
+This is a shining example of a book that can be enjoyed on multiple levels, and we love unpacking it with third-grade students.
+Plus, use it to inspire writing about students’ own memorable items.

 5. The One Day House by Julia Durango